espensirnes/autocorrect-gh/README.md

 REQUIRES THAT
 1. Git is installed

-2. All names are in smallcaps without spaces

-3. An assignment has been created:
+2. An assignment has been created:
       a) A repo has been created with name
           i) for organization org_name
           ii) with name repo_name
           iii) as a template
       b) An assignment has been created in github classroom for the above repo
           i) for organization org_name
           ii) with name repo_name

-4. A valid token
-   go to "https://github.com/settings/tokens/new" to get a token
+3. A valid token.
+Go to "https://github.com/settings/tokens/new" to get a token

-5. A correct answer file has been created:
+4. A correct answer file has been created:
      a) a python file (*.py)
      b) in this folder
      c) with name repo_name